01/ 06What you get

 One inbox, real reply.

 If that doesn't resolve it, you have whatever rights apply under the consumer-protection law of your jurisdiction.
 We don't ask you to waive class-action rights, we don't bind you to arbitration, and we don't pick a venue you've never been to.
-Disputes are governed by the law of the buyer's jurisdiction, full stop.
+Disputes are governed by the law of the reader's jurisdiction, full stop.

 For privacy requests — access, deletion, portability — see the privacy page.
 Same inbox, different subject line.